DNC staffer's murder draws fresh conspiracy theories

 The police and Rich's family quickly condemned the report, but it still launched to the top of conservative news outlets like Fox News, among others.

-Butowsky denied that he played a role in the Rich case in an interview with NBC News.
+Butowsky initially denied that he played any role in the Rich case in an interview with NBC News.
 "I'm not involved with any of what you said," Butowsky said when reached on his cell phone Tuesday.

-When asked if he has had any contact with Rich's family, Butowsky declined to answer.
-"This can't possibly go well," he said, before referring questions to Wheeler.
-"I didn't pay anybody.
-I didn't hire anybody."
+But hours later, he confirmed his involvement to CNN and acknowledged he had withheld the truth from NBC News.

 Butowsky, who attended President Donald Trump's inauguration, has highlighted the Rich story on social media.